mtorpey/wooden-ships/2-basic.md

 3. If one of the opposing ships has ordered a "DBP", melee occurs if she is attacked by an "OBP".
 If the other ship has a "DBP", "TBP", or "NBP" then no melee occurs.
-4. If an "0BP" (not "DBP") boards a ship which has ordered a "NBP" or "TBP" only, that "OBP" automatically captures the ship without melee.
+4. If an "OBP" (not "DBP") boards a ship which has ordered a "NBP" or "TBP" only, that "OBP" automatically captures the ship without melee.
 The "TBP" would effect its transfer simultaneously.